fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 - pdf
 - downloadable ipynb files

+It might be easiest to [download a zip file](https://github.com/fangohr/introduction-to-python-for-computational-science-and-engineering/raw/master/pdf/Introduction-to-Python-for-Computational-Science-and-Engineering.pdf) that contains all sources, and the html and the pdf in the corresponding subdirectors.

 The book is based on Python 3.

 (A Python 2.7 version
 is